 Meaning 'little one', Cibi may be small but it warrants a big following – and Andrew is among the fans.
 Find out for yourself with a delicate Japanese breakfast or a coffee, and browse the tiny ceramics and other Japanese art pieces on display.

 Baker Bleu tops the McConnell bakery list for its long-fermented, dark-crust sourdough loaves, baguettes and bagels.
 Everything's kosher, and most goods are vegan.
-If you can't get to Caulfield North, purchase a loaf in Fitzroy from Marion or at the Prahran Market from Maker & Monger.
+If you can't get to Caulfield North, purchase a loaf in Fitzroy from Marion or Morning Market, or at the Prahran Market from Maker & Monger.
 Speaking of which...

 Andrew recommends a visit to Prahran Market, a delicious hub for local produce, hard-to-find specialities, meats, cheeses and more.
 He gives a special nod to cheese shop Maker & Monger – known for its artisan cheeses and bang-up cheese toasties.